stackai/stackai-vpc/README.md

 ## KNOWN BUGS

 - [ ] The document chunking preview does not work, the chunks are seen but the document is not.
 This is because somehow the frontend gets the url to call from the backend.

-# Requirements

-- You will need docker and docker compose (compose version v2.26 or higher) installed in your machine.

 # Architecture description